Cheltenham Festival Champion Day 2021Featured Event

 National Express also offer buses running to Cheltenham Festival from 21 different locations across the UK, with fares from £21.
 More info can be found here: http://www.nationalexpress.com/events/cheltenham-festival.aspx

 Birmingham and Bristol airports have international flights passing through daily and are easily accessible to/from the course.
 Meanwhile, Gloucestershire airport is able to schedule private flights.
 A helipad is also available at the airport.

 Parking at Cheltenham Racecourse is free on all days apart from the Cheltenham Festival and Saturday of the Open.
 Parking for the Cheltenham Festival is £15 on the day and £8 in advance, whilst parking for the Saturday of the Open is £5 on the day and £4 in advance.
 The parking scheme for Cheltenham Racecourse can be found here http://cheltenham.thejockeyclub.co.uk/plan-your-race-day/visitor-information/directions-parking.The scheme is colour coded so that your parking zone will match your label and preferred route.

 When picking up and dropping off during the Open and Cheltenham Festival please use the green area at West Car Park.
 From there, it is a 5 minute walk to the entrances.

 What to wear

-The racecourse also plays host to the creme de la creme of, not only racing at Cheltenham, but the whole jump season in its entirety.
-Taking place over four days in March, Cheltenham Festival attracts racegoers from far and wide, all helping to create a special atmosphere made up of a 260,000 audience and the best horses, jockeys and trainers worldwide.
+Cheltenham racecourse also plays host to the creme de la creme of the whole jump season in its entirety.
+Taking place over four days in March, The Cheltenham Festival attracts racegoers from far and wide, all helping to create a special atmosphere made up of a 260,000 audience and the best horses, jockeys and trainers worldwide.

-Fortunately, the course holds other events outside those marvellous four days in March, with the Bet Victor Gold Cup meeting in November and Trials Day in January filling the Festival void.
+Fortunately, the Cheltenham Racecourse holds other events outside those marvellous four days in March, with the Cheltenham Gold Cup meeting in November and Trials Day in January filling the Festival void.